 “I pay taxes to the middle of the road.”

 Well, no you don’t.
-Even if the road was opened up “on the line” (see above), the county appraiser, by law, gives you ample credit for that part used by the public as an easement.
+Even if the road was opened up “on the line” (see second from the top), the county appraiser, by law, gives you ample credit for that part used by the public as an easement.
 And this applies to State and Federal highways too.
-While you may own to the “middle of road” (see above), you are not paying taxes on the land area used as an easement.
-This is why the Appraiser’s area is invariably less than the actual area.
-This myth is a personal favorite of ours because it is so common and so not true!
+While you may own to the “middle of road”, you are not paying taxes on the land area used as an easement.
+This is why the Appraiser’s area is invariably less than the actual surveyed area.
+(About two acres per half mile of road frontage) This myth is a personal favorite of ours because it is so common and so not true!

 “Your survey is wrong.
 See, look here at the county appraisers map.”

 The GIS systems statewide are excellent tools put together by highly trained and professional mappers.
 But due to a lack of actual photo identifiable ground control, these dedicated professionals are not only forced to make assumptions as to location of section corners, but they also have to abide by the State’s Property Valuation Division rules on property mapping.
 All GIS maps have a note that reads something like “Not survey accurate”.
-Be assured that they really mean it.
+Be assured that they really, really mean it.